-In this context, the Board of Directors approved a bond exchange, where floating rate notes disbursed by the EFSF to Greece were exchanged for fixed coupon notes.
+In this context, the Board of Directors approved a bond exchange, where floating rate notes disbursed by the EFSF to Greece are exchanged for fixed coupon notes.
 In addition, the EFSF has waived the step-up interest rate margin for the year 2017 on the €11.3 billion EFSF loan tranche that was used to finance a debt buy-back.
 A margin of 2% had originally been foreseen, starting from 2017.
 A further measure - the smoothing of Greece's EFSF repayment profile - was completed on 10 February 2017.
+Following the smoothing, Greece must repay the loans by 2070 according to the terms of the relevant financial assistance agreement.
+The above measures did not affect the profit and loss of the EFSF, as the net present value of the modified cash flows approaches the carrying amount of the loans.

-On 22 November 2018, the Board of Directors approved the implementation of a set of mediumterm debt relief measures for Greece.
+On 22 November 2018, the Board of Directors approved the implementation of a set of medium-term debt relief measures for Greece.
 The measures are set out in a number of EFSF documents including the Master Financial Assistance Facility Agreement between the EFSF and Greece.
 Euro area finance ministers had endorsed the measures at the Eurogroup meeting on 22 June 2018.

 The implementation of the EFSF medium-term measures for Greece consists of (i) a mechanism for the conditional abolition of the step-up interest rate margin related to the debt buy-back instalment of the second Greek programme from 2018 onwards; (ii) a further deferral of interest and amortisation by 10 years on €96.4 billion of EFSF loans to Greece; and (iii) extension of the maximum weighted average maturity of the above-mentioned loans by 10 years, respecting the programme authorised amount.
-Following the implementation of these measures, Greece will have to repay the loans by 2070 according to the terms of the relevant financial assistance agreement.
+Following implementation of the measures, the weighted average maturity for this part of Greece's EFSF loans is now 42.3 years.
+The interest deferral period, that was previously ending on 12 December 2022, was extended by 10 years until December 2032, i.e. interest accruing on €96.4 billion of EFSF loans to Greece is not due and payable but deferred.